Faculty & Staff Frequently Asked Questions

 Besides the Title IX Coordinator, are there other individuals I should inform when a student reports to me that he or she has been involved in sexual misconduct or interpersonal violence?

-Although faculty and staff members are not required to report incidents of sexual misconduct to anyone other than the Title IX Coordinator, it is often appropriate to make the student aware of other campus resources available to her or him, including the University Counseling Center, VIP: Survivor Support, and UMatter: Student Support & Advocacy.
+Although faculty and staff members are not required to report incidents of sexual misconduct to anyone other than the Title IX Coordinator, it is often appropriate to make the student aware of other campus resources available to her or him, including the University Counseling Center, Office of Confidential Advocacy, Support, and Education (CASE), and UMatter: Student Support & Advocacy.

 Am I required to provide accommodations in my class to students (complainants and respondents) involved in Title IX cases?

 Yes.
 Under Title IX, colleges and universities must offer supportive measures to students as appropriate and as reasonably available.
 Faculty members are expected to provide reasonable accommodations in class to students who are involved in Title IX cases.
 Students who are involved in Title IX cases are often under extreme stress, may have a difficult time focusing on course material both in and outside of class, and may even be reluctant to leave their residences.
 In these situations, faculty members are asked to exercise some flexibility with regard to class attendance, assignments and/or exams.
-Generally, faculty members will be contacted directly by the Title IX Coordinator, the VIP: Survivor Support advocate, or the UMatter: Student Support & Advocacy advocate to facilitate these supportive measures or accommodations.
+Generally, faculty members will be contacted directly by the Title IX Coordinator, the Office of Confidential Advocacy, Support, and Education (CASE) advocate, or the UMatter: Student Support & Advocacy advocate to facilitate these supportive measures or accommodations.

 When do I have to call the police?